-Now Camel match step 5, and loose the starting on in the name, and look for 'service' as the property.
+Now Camel matches step 5, and loses the prefix on in the name, and looks for 'service' as the property.
 And because there is a getServiceEndpoint method, Camel will use that.

 Which approach to use?

 Using the @Consume annotations are simpler when you are creating a simple route with a single well defined input URI.